How to Make Friends in A New City

 9. Be present.

-It sounds like something small but just being present outside, walking your dog, and playing at your apartment communities’ playground with your kids are all great ways to be seen as friendly, approachable, and involved.
-These are all probably the easiest and most organic ways to meet new friends and other families that live nearby.
+It sounds like something small but just being present outside, walking your dog, and playing at your apartment communities playground with kids are all great ways to be seen as friendly, approachable, and involved.
+These are all probably the easiest and most organic ways to meet new friends and that live nearby.

 10. Go for the wine, stay for the conversation.